 The social network constitutes one of the survivors' main sources of instrumental help and emotional support.
 The current survey revealed that most survivors in the Foundation population had an informal social network.
 Most had children in Israel (86%); 70% of them had children in the same locality (of these, 22% had children living with them in their homes).
 Eighty percent of the elderly had grandchildren in Israel (60% of them have grandchildren in the same locality).
 Sixty percent of the survivors had other family members who did not live with them.
-Nevertheless, some survivors had no informal support network - 7% of the survivors6 had no children or grandchildren (5% had other family members in Israel and 2% were all alone, with no relatives in Israel).
+Nevertheless, some survivors had no informal support network - 7% of the survivors6 had no children (5%7 had other family members in Israel and 2%8 were all alone, with no relatives in Israel).

 Table 16 provides data on the frequency that the survivors were in contact with family members and friends.
 Almost all those with children were in telephone contact with them at least once a week (93%) and 65% met children who did not live with them at least once a week.
 However, about a fifth of those with children in the country met with them less frequently (once a month or less).
 About 40% of the survivors with grandchildren in the country met them at least once a week and 17% met other family members at least once a month.
-When it came to friends and acquaintances, 60% of the Foundation survivors met with friends or neighbors at least once a week.
-Altogether, approximately 5% of the survivors did not meet anyone as often as once a week; all of them had a limited social network or were entirely on their own.
+When it came to friends and acquaintances, 60% of the Foundation survivors met with friends or neighbors at least once a week; all of them had a limited social network or were entirely on their own.